heresy-institute/heresy.ai/content/2025-06-13-ephesus/index.md

 ```
 #[data(store = "MmVec")]
 table Xy[Id] {
-  coods: Coords,
+  coords: Coords,
 }
 ```

 the above backs large vectors with memory mapped files.
 If we couple this with file systems like [lustre](https://www.lustre.org/), we can go really, really big.

-Also, also, Ephesus is *embarassingly parallel* and computation with can be split across many machine--not just computation across multiple tables, but computations within single tables as well.
+Also, also, Ephesus is *embarrassingly parallel* and computation with can be split across many machine--not just computation across multiple tables, but computations within single tables as well.

 # The Future and How to get involved